How much does a Foreman make?

 Eversource Energy

 Eversource Energy is a leading utility company in New England.
-They offer Foreman jobs with a focus on renewable energy projects.
+They offer Foreman jobs with a focus on energy infrastructure.
 Locations include Connecticut, New Hampshire, and Massachusetts.
-They value teamwork and professional development.
+Their Foreman roles involve managing construction and maintenance teams.

 -